aws-solutions/performance-dashboard-on-aws/README.md

 ## Feedback

-We would love to hear from you, contact us at wwps-performance-dashboard@amazon.com.
+We're currently collecting feedback on Performance Dashboard on AWS to ensure the product meets your needs.
+If you would like to share your thoughts, we'd love to hear from you.
+Reach out to us at wwps-performance-dashboard@amazon.com.